Diligent Work–Frugal Study Movement: Assessment and impact

 However, Chen Yi, who later became a high ranking communist general, worked at a Michelin plant and complained that factory life had nothing to do with the ideals of equality, freedom and fraternity supposedly characteristic of French society.
 Rather, it had shown him the "evil nature" of European capitalism at first hand.

 Among the radical students who came to France in 1919 were Cai Hesen, Chen Yi, Li Fuchun, and Cai Chang, all friends of Mao Zedong from Hunan province.
 Mao himself remained in China.
 Cai Hesen wrote to Mao in August and September 1920 to share his experiences and expound on the concept of the dictatorship of the proletariat which he learned in France.
 He urged Mao to prepare for an "October 1917 style" revolution in China.
 A centralized vanguard party which would usher in a proletarian dictatorship was essential, Cai insisted, in order to combat anarchism on the one hand and bourgeois dictatorship on the other.
 France would not be China's ally and model, he concluded, but the Soviet Union.

 Student-workers in France who went on to leadership roles in the Chinese Communist Party included Zhou Enlai, Deng Xiaoping, Cai Hesen, Chen Yi, Li Fuchun, Li Lisan, Li Weihan, Nie Rongzhen, Wang Ruofei, Xiang Jingyu, Xu Deheng, Xu Teli, Zhao Shiyan, and Zhu De.
-Participants in the program or those who worked with them who went on to prominent roles in other areas included Li Huang, founder of the Chinese Youth Party.
+Participants in the program or those who worked with them who went on to prominent roles in other areas included Li Huang, founder of the Chinese Youth Party, and Zhu Xi, a biologist who would be an outspoken opponent of the Eliminate Sparrows campaign.

 Program students were overwhelmingly male, though there were perhaps forty women.
 Those who went on to become prominent communists include Zhang Yibao, Cai Chang, and Xiang Jingyu.
-Others include Zheng Yuxiu (better known in France as Tcheng Yu-hiu or Soumé Tcheng), who took a degree in law at the Sorbonne, married the diplomat Wei Daoming, and became an influential jurist and supported of the Chinese Nationalist Party.
+Others include Zheng Yuxiu (better known in France as Tcheng Yu-hiu or Soumé Tcheng), who took a degree in law at the Sorbonne, married the diplomat Wei Daoming, and became an influential jurist and supporter of the Chinese Nationalist Party.